menahil-tanveer/mern-training/sms-frontend/README.md

 ## Description

-This project provides an information system to manage school related data and transactions.
+This project provides a basic mdodel of an information system that manages school related data and transactions.

 ## Available Scripts